Microsoft/azure-docs.cs-cz/articles/azure-maps/tutorial-ev-routing.md

     maxLat = max(map(lambda x: x[1], polyBounds))
     minLat = min(map(lambda x: x[1], polyBounds))

-    # Buffer the bounding box by 10% to account for the pixel size of pins at the ends of the route.
+    # Buffer the bounding box by 10 percent to account for the pixel size of pins at the ends of the route.
     lonBuffer = (maxLon-minLon)*0.1
     minLon -= lonBuffer
     maxLon += lonBuffer